Tiktok Bookmarks

 It’s designed to feel native to TikTok’s UI, requiring no added instructions or onboarding.
 Based on its simplicity and alignment with existing behaviors, the experience is expected to be intuitive and low-friction for users.

-This walkthrough highlights how the new “Bookmarks” tab allows users to quickly find saved content from specific creators—without needing to manually organize anything.
+The Mockup shown highlights how the new “Bookmarks” tab allows users to quickly find saved content from specific creators.
 The experience builds on TikTok’s familiar interactions, using a horizontal scroll row for easy access in profile tabs.
 Within the Bookmarks tab, a search bar adds another layer of precision, helping users locate specific videos they've saved.

 Impacts